chadac/golang/src/cmd/compile/abi-internal.md

 A leaf function that does not require any stack space may omit the saved RBP.

-The Go ABI's use of RBP as a frame pointer register is compatible with amd64 platform conventions so that Go can inter-operate with platform debuggers and profilers.
+The Golang ABI's use of RBP as a frame pointer register is compatible with amd64 platform conventions so that Golang can inter-operate with platform debuggers and profilers.

 #### Flags